KevinEppacher/KevinEppacher.github.io/src/portfolio.md

 # Personal Projects

-Outside of my academic research and industrial work, I enjoy building and experimenting with robotic systems in my free time — exploring mechanical design, embedded control, and intelligent motion planning.
+Outside of my academic research and industrial work, I enjoy building and experimenting with robotic systems in my free time, exploring mechanical design, embedded control, and intelligent motion planning.
 These projects allow me to prototype, test, and iterate on new ideas that blend classical robotics with modern AI-driven methods.

 ---